aserg-ufmg/angularjs-performance-survey/README.md

 * Access date: September-2015
 * URL: https://docs.angularjs.org/guide/unit-testing}

+> One of the most useful parts of \mcode{ngMock} is \mcode{\$httpBackend}, which lets us mock XHR requests in tests, and return sample data instead.

+> Angular is written with testability in mind, but it still requires that you do the right thing.
+We tried to make the right thing easy, but if you ignore these guidelines you may end up with an untestable application.

+> Angular also provides the \mcode{ngMock} module, which provides mocking for your tests.
+This is used to inject and mock Angular services within unit tests.
+In addition, it is able to extend other modules so they are synchronous.
+Having tests synchronous keeps them much cleaner and easier to work with.

 #### [DOC2] API Reference: \mcode{\$compile}
 * Access date:} September-2015
 * URL: https://docs.angularjs.org/api/ng/service/$compile

+> There are many different options for a directive.

+> The \aspassimples{isolate} scope object hash defines a set of local scope properties derived from attributes on the directive's element.
+These local properties are useful for aliasing values for templates.
+The keys in the object hash map to the name of the property on the isolate scope; the values define how the property is bound to the parent scope, via matching attributes on the directive's element

 #### [BLOG1] Choosing a JavaScript MVC Framework
 * Access date: June-2015}